coderefinery/manuals/workshop-playbook.md

 - backup:

 :::spoiler Checklist
-  - [ ] Create and host exercise Zoom (task can be shared with other roles like instructor coordinator)
+  - [ ] Create and host exercise Zoom (with instructor coordinator)
     - [ ] Create exercise groups
     - [ ] Inform those who we can't accomodate into groups that they can follow stream and need to somehow self-organize
     - [ ] Communicate exercise Zoom to paricipants (with outreach and marketing coordinator)
   - [ ] Makes sure exercise list is communicated (with outreach and marketing coordinator)
-  - [ ] List all team leads (who consent to being listed) on the website
+  - [ ] List all team leads (who consent to being listed) on the website (with instructor coordinator)
-  - [ ] List expert helpers on the website
+  - [ ] List expert helpers on the website (with instructor coordinator)
   - [ ] Create learner HackMD (nice URL) with all relevant links
   - [ ] Makes sure that each workshop day has a learner HackMD editor who edits and archives at the end of the day
   - [ ] Organize Staff & Helpers On-boarding sessions (with instructor coordinator)
     - [ ] Communicate to staff + helpers (with outreach and marketing coordinator)
-  - [ ] Draft team leader onboarding summary email (with outreach and marketing coordinator)
+  - [ ] Send team leader onboarding summary email + save it to the website (with outreach and marketing coordinator)
-  - [ ] After the workshop remove the exercise repositories
+  - [ ] After the workshop remove the [exercise repositories](https://coderefinery.github.io/git-collaborative/guide/#preparing-exercises)
 :::

 #### Outreach and marketing coordinator ([description](https://coderefinery.github.io/manuals/workshop-marketing/))